 The Project aims to extend the life of the existing underground operations at Ensham by two years, with coal production planned to continue at a rate of approximately 4.5 million tonnes per annum (Mtpa).
-The total area of Zones 3 & 3 covers approximately 603 hectares (ha), and includes two zones:
+The Project covers approximately 603 hectares (ha), with approximately 521 ha encompassing the mining footprint and includes two zones:

-- Zone 2: partially includes existing leases ML 70326, ML 70365, and ML 7459, and - Zone 3: partially includes existing leases ML 7459 and ML 70366.
+- Zone 2: partially includes existing leases ML 70326, ML 70365, and ML 7459 (total area is approximately 394 ha of which 346 ha would represent the mining footprint), and - Zone 3: partially includes existing leases ML 7459 and ML 70366 (total area is approximately 209 ha of which 175 ha would represent the mining footprint).